interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 #### UAS ID (Serial Number format) consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
-This check validates that the UAS ID is in serial number format. (**[astm.f3411.v22a.NET0470,Table1,1a](../../../../requirements/astm/f3411/v22a.md)**)
+This check validates that if the UAS ID is in serial number format, its format is valid. (**[astm.f3411.v22a.NET0470,Table1,1a](../../../../requirements/astm/f3411/v22a.md)**)

 #### Timestamp consistency with Common Dictionary check